kystien/Visitor-Data-Collection/README.md

 Special note: All data that was collected in my initial testing and public trial has been deleted from all systems, servers and personal devices.

+# VDC Setup Instructions

+1) Download these files or use git via ssh to clone the archive to your web host.
+  If you download the files to your own system, extract the archive and upload to your webhost directory.
+  Ensure your host allows for PHP execution as well.

+2) Once on the host change the filename for Wow.php to index.php.

+3) create a text file called users.txt

+4) chmod the users.txt file to 222.

+5) chmod the index & function php files to 755.

+6) Update the index file html to reflect what you want it to look like for the end-user.

+7) I assume you have a Domain name and URL, at which point toss the link for the page out in the while and wait for folks to visit to view the data.

+# Warning

+The data that is collected can be powerful information to have.
+IP addresses and geolocation is one thing.
+It is when you use that data in tools like the Android app ITraceroute and other ip tracing tools that have a graphical interface that narrows the endusers IP to their general Neighbourhoods.

+# DO NOT use the information gathered for illegal purposes!
+That includes for doxing.